 To limit the number of people in the waiting room, applicants with scheduled appointments may only be accompanied by:

 - An attorney;

 - An interpreter (if permitted under specific guidance regarding interpreters for affirmative asylum interviews);

 - A parent, legal guardian, or a trusted adult if the applicant being interviewed is a minor;

 - Immediate family members listed as dependents on the application or interview notice; and

 - An individual assisting a disabled person.

 For now, we cannot allow guests at naturalization ceremonies.
-We are limiting attendance at ceremonies to the candidates who are scheduled to be naturalized and individuals helping disabled persons.
-We require the wearing of face coverings during the naturalization ceremony regardless of your vaccination status, even if it is held outside of a USCIS building.
+We are limiting attendance at ceremonies to the candidates who are scheduled to be naturalized and individuals helping disabled people.
+We require all visitors to wear face coverings during the naturalization ceremony regardless of your vaccination status, even if it is held outside of a USCIS building.

 If you are feeling sick, please do not come to our office.
 Follow the instructions on your appointment notice to reschedule your appointment for when you are healthy.
 There is no penalty for rescheduling your appointment if you are sick.
 You will not be allowed to enter the USCIS office if you:

-- Have been instructed by a healthcare provider, public health authority or government agency to isolate or self-quarantine in the past 14 days (unless you have been cleared to end isolation or quarantine); or
+- Have been instructed by a health care provider, public health authority, or government entity to self-isolate or self-quarantine in the past 14 days (unless you have been cleared to end isolation or quarantine); or

 - Refuse to wear a face covering or mask in accordance with USCIS policy.